What is a Deep Chemical Peel?

 People with minor wrinkles or few skin problems are not considered candidates for a deep chemical peel.
 Minor wrinkles and acne should not be treated with a deep chemical peel; a light chemical peel can be used instead.
 To qualify for the procedure, the skin must be severely damaged.
 For those who qualify, deep chemical peels cannot be performed too often, as overuse of the procedure can cause severe skin damage.
 Regulations for chemical peel procedures vary by location.

-See also What is a Pin Curl?
+See also What is a manicure without a chip?

 A deep chemical peel intentionally damages the skin, forcing it to heal and renew its surface.